 Graduate capabilities & intended learning outcomes

-02. Develop and convey an understanding of protein chemistry techniques
+02. Convey an understanding of protein chemistry techniques.

-- Students will complete worksheets that contain a combination of questions about key concepts covered in lectures, workshops and practical classes.
-Students will have the opportunity to discuss these problems with demonstrators and fellow students.
-These must be submitted for assessment and feedback
+- Students will complete worksheets and quizzes that contain a combination of questions about key concepts covered in lectures, workshops and practical classes.
+Students will have the opportunity to discuss these problems during class.
+The worksheets are submitted for assessment and feedback.

-- Students will use the protocols compiled by their group to carry out their laboratory work.
-Both the experimental data and results will be reported through a group oral presentation.
-All group members will be asked questions about their protocols and results.
-Students are expected to accurately explain the purpose of their experiments and the outcomes observed.
+- Students will use allocated protocols to carry out laboratory work.
+Experimental data and results will be reported through an individual assignment and a group oral presentation.
+Students are expected to accurately explain the purpose of the experiments and the outcomes observed.

 - At the beginning of this unit, students will be assigned to project groups.
-Students will be required to work collaboratively to compile a set of protocols and to carry out their laboratory work.
-Each student is responsible for purifying and supplying a different component needed for the group's assay.
+Students will be required to work collaboratively to compile results from their laboratory work.
 The success of the group work will be measured during the presentation of the group's data.

-06. Compile and present experimental data in a format appropriate for publication
+05. Present experimental data in a format appropriate for publication.

-- Workshop activities will provide students with the opportunity to develop skills in compiling and presenting their data for inclusion in their product information sheet.
-The product information sheet will resemble that of a commercially available protein and will be professionally researched, written and formatted.
+- Students will complete a short activity on how to compile and present scientific data.
+Feedback from this exercise will assist students in improving their final product information sheet.
+The product information sheet will resemble that of a commercially available protein and should be professionally researched, written and formatted.